sikrvault/sikr/README.md

 ## License and copyright

 This project is licensed under the MIT license.

-## Authors

-Oscar Carballal Prego <oscar.carballal@esmorga.eu>
+Copyright Esmorga Software and contributors